 - too tart – if your limes are too acidic, your mules might be extra tart.
 Add in some more simple syrup to balance out the acidity from the citrus.

-- ginger ale – ginger ale and ginger beer are different by definition, but they get confused for each other quite a bit.
+- ginger ale vs. ginger beer – ginger ale and ginger beer are different by definition, but they get confused for each other quite a bit.
 Ginger ale tends to be higher in sugar, and doesn’t contain any real ginger.
 If you can’t find ginger beer, you can use ginger ale, but you might want to skip adding in simple syrup.

 - fruity – add a few berries or slices of fruit into a cocktail shaker and give them a muddle.
 You can also use a fruity simple syrup and fruit juice to make a fruity mule mocktail.
 Try using cranberry juice, seen in this cranberry virgin mule cocktail, perfect for the holiday season!